mattva01/schooltool/src/schooltool/README.txt

     >>> ushistory.description
     'Years 1945 - 2000'

-The educational material covered by a course is taugh to sets of students in Sections.
+The educational material covered by a course is taught to sets of students in Sections.
 Each section is related to the Course with the CourseSections relationship and the list of sections can be accessed via the Course.sections RelationshipProperty.